leetjoy/council/Council_Plan_21_Update.md

 - Introduce automated Discord alerts for node downtime.
 - Create opening and hire 3 operators

-### **MWG UPDATED   [UPDATED**]
+### MWG UPDATED [UPDATED]

 Added

-- **Prepare a table with the current Joystream-related review videos on YouTube.**
+- Prepare a table with the current Joystream-related review videos on YouTube.
-- **Review all submissions for Joystream.org verification page.
+- Review all submissions for Joystream.org verification page.
 Submit a signal proposal.
-Execute if approved**
+Execute if approved
-- **Research YPP landing page analytics (provided by JSG) and propose improvements if necessary**
+- Research YPP landing page analytics (provided by JSG) and propose improvements if necessary
-- **YPP V2 referral program: research on program improvements, propose improvements to JSG**
+- YPP V2 referral program: research on program improvements, propose improvements to JSG
-- **YPP V2 referral page: review referral page design, propose improvements**
+- YPP V2 referral page: review referral page design, propose improvements

 Unchanged

-- Content Strategy improvements and implementation.
+- Content Strategy improvements and implementation
-- Finalize Ambassador Program and submit a detailed proposal.
+- Finalize Ambassador Program and submit a detailed proposal
-- Outreach to web3 YouTube content creators - keep scaling outreach efforts.Cross-promotion and small-time collaborations with creatorsAMAs
+- Outreach to web3 YouTube content creators - keep scaling outreach efforts.Cross-promotion and small-time collaborations with creators AMAs
-- Promote Joystream NFT features to a wider community.
+- Promote Joystream NFT features to a wider community
 - Social media content & partnershipsCreate content for social media posts and forum announcements/updatesPublish weekly summary on Joystream blogPrepare graphic assets and content for TOP3 weekly channels, and post it on TwitterKeep updating link3, debank, farcaster, bluesocial, twitter, telegram and other channels with content
 - Support product launches & events
 - Joystream token listing on the additional exchange, schedule necessary calls and ensure we progress towards additional markets for JOY.